terion-name/terrarium/docs/index.md

 hero:
   name: Terrarium
   text: Transform any VPS into a secure host with isolated environments for your agents, development, and workloads.
 Time machine included.
   tagline: Give each workload its own hardened LXC container, keep it private by default behind NAT, manage it from built-in web UIs, publish only what you mean, and rewind mistakes in small ZFS-backed steps.
+Lock anything behind single sign-on and user management
   image:
     src: /banner.webp
     alt: Terrarium